Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/Day 10 - Elasticsearch Ingest Data Tutorial.md

 **Troublwshooting log ingestion**

-If your Windows agent in Elastic shows no CPU or memory utilization (In Elastic under Hamburger menu -> Management -> Fleet -> and clicking on your Windows Agent) we'll perform the following stops to troubleshoot:
+If your Windows agent in Elastic shows no CPU or memory utilization (In Elastic under Hamburger menu -> Management -> Fleet -> and clicking on your Windows Agent) we'll perform the following steps to troubleshoot:
 - We'll restart our Elastic Service in our Windows VM.
 - Added a firewall rule in VULTR for TCP under port 9200 for all IPs.